CEO & Festival Director

 Before Hannah joined the Doc/Fest team full time in 2015, she was programming a community film club in Lancashire for a local arts organisation and attended a variety of film festivals as a freelance journalist.
 A Lancashire lass, now controversially working in Yorkshire, Hannah can be contacted in regards to office queries, senior management meetings or just to chat about her favourite Robert De Niro movies.

 Partnerships & Development

 E: sylvia.bednarz [at] sidf.co.uk

-Sylvia first attended Doc/Fest as a delegate in 2008.
-Each year since, she has supported events and produced sessions for the Festival, including the first BFI Live Pitch in Sheffield.
-Sylvia joined the Doc/Fest team as Business & Marketing Director in 2013.
-Prior to this, Sylvia worked in documentary film and TV production, beginning her media career as Production Coordinator on the feature documentary The Age of Stupid.
+Ahead of joining the Doc/Fest team in 2013, Sylvia worked in documentary film and TV production, beginning her career as Production Coordinator on the feature documentary The Age of Stupid.
 She then joined Current TV as an Associate Producer, working alongside the commissioning editor to manage both single and series documentaries from development through to broadcast.
-Before joining Doc/Fest, Sylvia was the Business Development Director and Film Festival Producer at digital short film platform The Smalls.
+At Doc/Fest Sylvia develops new and existing partnerships across the UK and internationally.

 E: river.ferris [at] sidf.co.uk